PdxCodeGuild/20171003-FullStack-Day/4 - Django/docs/1 - Routes.md

 # Routes

 Routes connect URLs to views.
 The routes are stored in a **urls.py** file, which can be found in both the project folder and in each of the apps' folders.
 URLs are matched via **regular expressions**.
 To more easily express regular expressions, we'll use **raw strings** which ignore escape sequences.
 You can specify raw strings by placing an 'r' in front of a string literal, e.g. `r'\'` is the same as `'\\'`.
+You can read more about routes [here](https://docs.djangoproject.com/en/1.11/topics/http/urls/).

 ```python